pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I decided to go there by bike, but it was 3Km uphill.

 By the time I got there I was so exhausted I didn't feel like paying $20 to walk 2 hours.
-It also looked like a storm was comming.
+It also looked like a storm was coming.
 So I visited the hummingbird garden and returned home.

 Hummingbirds are pretty cool.

 ### Day 10

-Today breakfast cosisted of a cross between chessnut an pumpkin.
+Today breakfast consisted of a cross between chestnut an pumpkin.
 I tried a few, and then baked an egg.

 What I wanted to do today: Walk in the nature for hours.